 Most of the time, terminal hair is far more pigmented than vellus hair, and it appears on parts of our bodies that we would refer to as “hairy,” like our beards, armpits, pubic area, and of course, our scalps.

-Now, these generalizations don’t work universally—Alopecia Areata has been reported at roughly 0.1% to 0.2% worldwide prevalence.
+Now, these generalizations don’t work universally—Alopecia Areata affects roughly 0.1% to 0.2% of people worldwide at any given time, per NIH figures.
 While most cases involve patchy scalp loss, severe forms (Alopecia Universalis) can cause the loss of both terminal and vellus hair.

 Key Differences Between Terminal and Vellus Hair